 Photos from Illinois' Honor and Serve Day and 8-6 win over Michigan State.

-Dan Hartleb is in his eighth season as head coach at Illinois and 23rd season on the Illini coaching staff in 2013.
-In only seven years, Hartleb has joined the ranks of the winningest coaches in school history, as he is currently fourth in school history with 276 career victories.
+Dan Hartleb enters his 10th season as head coach at Illinois and 25th season on the Illini coaching staff in 2014-15.
+Hartleb has already joined the ranks of the winningest coaches in school history, as he is currently fourth in school history with 276 career victories.
 He won his 100th Big Ten game in 2013 against Nebraska and has a conference record of 130-107.

 Hartleb guided the Illini to Big Ten regular-season and tournament championships in 2011, and the squad advanced to the championship game of the NCAA Fullerton Regional.
 After a rocky start to the season, Illinois reversed course by winning 18 of their final 24 games to clinch a share of the regular-season Big Ten title, sweep through the Big Ten Tournament with a 3-0 record and go 2-2 at the NCAA Fullerton Regional as the No. 4 seed, eliminating No. 1 Cal State Fullerton and No. 3 Kansas State along the way.

 Hartleb has twice taken UI to an NCAA Regional in 2011 and 2013.
-He has led the Illini to the Big Ten Tournament in five of his seven seasons at the helm, giving the Orange and Blue six postseason appearances in the last eight seasons and 12 in the last 17 years.
+He has led the Illini to the Big Ten Tournament in seven of his nine seasons at the helm, giving the Orange and Blue eight postseason appearances in the last 10 seasons and 14 in the last 19 years.

-During his time with the Illini, Hartleb has been instrumental in recruiting and developing 53 players who have signed minor league contracts, including one in 2014, three in 2013, two in 2012, four in 2011, three in 2009, two in 2008, four in 2007 and seven in 2005.
-Eight former Illini have reached the major leagues, with Tanner Roark (Washington Nationals) and Chris Robinson (San Diego Padres) adding their names to that list when he was called up by the Baltimore Orioles in 2011.
+During his time with the Illini, Hartleb has been instrumental in recruiting and developing 58 players who have signed minor league contracts, including one in 2014, three in 2013, two in 2012, four in 2011, three in 2009, two in 2008, four in 2007 and seven in 2005.
+Ten former Illini have reached the major leagues, with Tanner Roark (Washington Nationals) and Chris Robinson (San Diego Padres) adding their names to that list in 2013.

-In addition, 25 former players have earned All-America honors on 43 different teams and eight Illini freshmen have been named to Freshmen All-America teams.
-Three of Hartleb's pitchers have been named Big Ten Pitcher of the Year and Illinois has produced four Big Ten Players of the Year, along with 29 first-team All-Big Ten selections.
+In addition, 26 former players have earned All-America honors on 49 different teams and 10 Illini freshmen have been named to Freshmen All-America teams.
+Three of Hartleb's pitchers have been named Big Ten Pitcher of the Year and Illinois has produced five Big Ten Players of the Year, along with 32 first-team All-Big Ten selections.

-The Illini also have achieved a great deal of success in the classroom in Hartleb's seven years as head coach, earning three NCAA Public Recognition Awards, an honor bestowed on the highest-achieving schools in the NCAA's Academic Progress Rate (APR).
-Illinois also has ranked in the 90th percentile of all baseball programs in five of Hartleb's seven seasons and posted a 3.0 team grade-point average in the Spring 2012 semester.
+The Illini also have achieved a great deal of success in the classroom in Hartleb's nine years as head coach, earning five NCAA Public Recognition Awards, an honor bestowed on the highest-achieving schools in the NCAA's Academic Progress Rate (APR).
+Illinois also has ranked in the 90th percentile of all baseball programs in seven of Hartleb's nine seasons.

 Jason Anderson picked up the streak in 2000, taking home both All-America and Pitcher of the Year honors after posting a 14-3 record that season.
 Andy Dickinson kept it alive with All-America honors in 2001 and '02 and Pitcher of the Year accolades in '01.